SebastianDiazSD/100-python-projects-challenge/08-Caesar Cipher/README.md

 In simple terms, it’s a way to **hide your message** by shifting the letters of the alphabet.
 For example, with a shift of 3 to the right:

-A -> D
+- A -> D
-B -> E
+- B -> E
-C -> F
+- C -> F
-D -> G
+- D -> G

 This method was used by Julius Caesar himself (yep, the Roman man) to keep his messages private.
 Pretty clever for ancient times, no?

-To decrypt the message, we just do the opposite — shift to the right.
+To decrypt the message, we just do the opposite — shift to the left.

 ---